FuseByExample/external-mq-fabric-client/README.md

 This project reuses the classes and resources from Fuse By Example's "Getting Started with ActiveMQ" project to demonstrate the minimal changes necessary to discover and connect to Fuse MQ brokers deployed within Fuse Fabric.

-The Getting Started with ActiveMQ project used brokerUrl like this:
+The Getting Started with ActiveMQ project used broker URL's like this:

     failover:(tcp://host1:port1,tcp://host2:port2)

-which are now replaced with values like this (that also handle failover):
+which are replaced in this project with values like this (that also handle failover):

     discovery:(fabric:broker-group-name)

-In addition to changing the brokerUrl's, two other changes are needed to support fabric discovery: a "zookeeper.url" System property needs to be set in the environment, and a few fabric libraries must be added to the classpath.
+In addition to changing the broker URL's, two other changes are needed to support fabric discovery: a "zookeeper.url" System property needs to be set in the environment, and a few fabric libraries must be added to the classpath.

 Setting the zookeeper.url
 -------------------------

-On a typical developer machine, with Fuse Management Console running locally, the zookeeper.url System property should be set to the URL of the Fuse Fabric's Zookeeper instance which defaults to localhost:2181.
-One can simply append the property like this to the startup comand line:
+On a typical developer machine, with Fuse Management Console running locally, the zookeeper.url System property should be set to the URL of the Fuse Fabric's Zookeeper instance, which defaults to localhost:2181.
+One can simply append the property to the startup comand line like this:

 	-Dzookeeper.url=localhost:2181

-or add
+or add:

     <systemProperty>
         <key>zookeeper.url</key>